 Dr. DM: I think you can ask them how long they’ve been doing LASIK.
-How many cases they’ve done.
+How many cases they’ve done?
 What technology are they using?
 What laser do they use?
 How old is their laser?
 That sort of thing.
-The other thing to think about with LASIK is what do you want after surgery.
+The other thing to think about with LASIK is what you want after surgery.
 And remember, I told you about people needing reading glasses when they’re older.

-If you are older, do you want to have reading vision in one eye and distance vision in another eye?
+If you are older, do you want to have a reading vision in one eye and distance vision in another eye?
 That’s called monovision and that’s a common procedure now.
 Some people do that, and they’re pretty happy with their results.
 It’s a way of giving reading vision to one eye and distance vision to another eye.
 For certain patients, it’s a nice thing to do.

 Q: In your general experience, what’s the percentage of people who are interested in monovision?

 Dr. DM: Of course, they have to be the right age, this is probably people in their 40s, and maybe 20% of people, maybe less.
 About 10% to 20% of patients in their 40s would be interested in monovision.

 Q: So what about questions like… “Oh, what do you do?”
 And you mention that you’re a LASIK surgeon, inevitably they might be asking you some questions.
 Like “Doctor, is LASIK safe?”
 Is that something that you hear often?

 Dr. DM: That would be a reasonable question for somebody to ask.
 The way I look at it is, when LASIK is done using appropriate safeguards that we have in place, in terms of health of the cornea, then it’s very safe.
 The instance of adverse outcomes is very low.